potatowagon/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests to rename tag
+2. AddressBook prompts for new tag name
+3. User inputs the new tag name
+4. AddressBook renames the tag, and shows "rename tag successful, [old name] has been renamed [new name]. <br>
+Use case ends.

+**Extensions**

+1. The tag does not exist

+> Use case ends

 ## Appendix C : Non Functional Requirements